alhockly/TimeCapsule/README.md

 ### Step 4
 Configure samba via `sudo nano /etc/samba/smb.conf`

-Pastr in the contents of the smb.conf file from this repo and edit the path variable on line 51 to point to the path you want to be used for backups
+Paste in the contents of the smb.conf file from this repo and edit the path variable on line 51 to point to the path you want to be used for backups

 You should only need to change the lines under the `[Time Capsule]` definition

 check config is correct with `sudo testparm -s`

-restart samba `sudo service smbd restart`
+Restart samba `sudo service smbd restart`

 ### Step 5
 Add a new user to samba `sudo smbpasswd -a <username>`